novaknole/AragonDoc/HolyShit.md

 "deploy:mumbai": "truffle exec ./scripts/deploy.js --network mumbai --ens yourENSAddress --dao-factory yourDaoFactoryAddress"
 ```

 and run this with `yarn deploy:mumbai`.
+If you're deploying this on another network, just try to change `--network` argument.

 If you follow all the previous steps, this will deploy minime token factory and aragonId only + This will also deploy the company template with all the arguments.
 Copy those addresses. **IMPORTANT** Now, if you decide to deploy other templates, make sure to check their package.json, change `ens` and `dao-factory` addresses and also add another argument `--minime-token-factory minime-token-factory-address-here`. adding another argument is necessary, because we don't need to deploy minime token each time.